 Irvine - Los Angeles

 The Psy.D.
 Applied Clinical Psychology Post Master’s program is based upon the practitioner-scholar model of education, integrating eight core competencies developed by the educational model of the National Council of Schools and Programs of Professional Psychology (NCSPP).
-Psychology Department faculty are actively engaged in practice and scholarship, and incorporate a wide variety of clinical examples into classroom activities.
+Applied Clinical Psychology Department faculty are actively engaged in practice and scholarship, and incorporate a wide variety of clinical examples into classroom activities.
 Students learn through rigorous coursework, challenging practica, an integrative Internship and an innovative, applicable dissertation.
-The Doctor of Psychology Program is recognized for its excellent training in culturally competent service provision and offers students a remarkably wide variety of training opportunities.
+The Doctor of Applied Clinical Psychology program is recognized for its excellent training in culturally competent service provision and offers students a remarkably wide variety of training opportunities.

 Program Learning Outcomes

 Upon successful completion of this program students will be able to:

 - to become practitioners of professional psychology who are able to utilize the scientific method for critical evaluation of research examining the practice of clinical psychology.

 - have the capacity to identify and understand issues of racial and cultural diversity and awareness of the richness of human differences in ideas and beliefs